 – [Andrew] Just be smart.
 And if you do the smart things and understand the risks that you’re taking, even with those smart things, you’re probably okay.
 If you put sensitive data on a device, you are taking your risk that that sensitive data will be taken.

 – [Ryan] Absolutely.
 I know we’re kind of jumping around here to different topics, consumer, enterprise, government, all that kind of stuff.
-But I wanted to kind of circle back to talk a little bit more about the work you guys do at your company and kind of attaching it to individual-use cases and maybe talking about the whole experience you’ve had with individual clients in a certain vertical.
+But I wanted to kind of circle back to talk a little bit more about the work you guys do at your company and kind of attaching it to individual-Applications and maybe talking about the whole experience you’ve had with individual clients in a certain vertical.
 Obviously, I’m not looking for any names here, but I know on your website you guys talked about connected vehicles and fleet management.
 Could you kind of take that example and talk a little bit more in-depth about how that works?
 What kind of problems are people coming to you with in that space?
 Looking for security solutions and how you guys are assessing the possible risks, and then kind of building the security to protect them?

 – [Andrew] Sure, so if you’re talking about fleet management or vehicle management, you’re talking about dongles.
 So a dongle called OBD2, which is a diagnostic dongle, just that plugs into that little port underneath the steering wheel.